Mic1/react-context-global-state/README.md

-# Global State Management with Redux-Toolkit (the control)
+# Global State Management with Redux-Context

 I need an example set to show whether global application state is practical using React hooks, using redux-toolkit as a control since it is acknowledged to handle global